Acosix/alfresco-simple-content-stores/README.md

 | fixedLimit | value | the fixed file size limit for content items stored in this store | | yes
 | contentLimitProvider | ref | the limit provider for content items stored in this store | | yes

-Stores of type "siteAwareMultiDirectoryFileStore" support the following properties:
+Stores of type "siteRoutingFileStore" support the following properties:

 | name | type | description | default | optional |
 | :---| :--- | :--- | :--- | :--- |